AnyChart/AnyChart-AngularJS-v1.x/README.md

 Directive | Code sample | Description
 --- | --- | ---
-anychart | `<div anychart></div>` | Supports attributes specific to this directive and generates a chart belonging to aychart module (not gantt, map or stock chart types) anygantt | `<div anygantt></div>` | Supports specific attributes and generates a chart belonging to anygantt module (`ganttResource` and `ganttProject`) anymap | `<div anymap></div>` | Supports specific attributes and generates a chart with map-specific series (`choropleth`, `bubbleMap`, etc.). anystock | `<div anystock></div>` | Supports specific attributes and generates a Stock-Chart.
+anychart | `<div anychart></div>` | Supports attributes specific to this directive and generates a chart belonging to anychart module (not gantt, map or stock chart types) anygantt | `<div anygantt></div>` | Supports specific attributes and generates a chart belonging to anygantt module (`ganttResource` and `ganttProject`) anymap | `<div anymap></div>` | Supports specific attributes and generates a chart with map-specific series (`choropleth`, `bubbleMap`, etc.). anystock | `<div anystock></div>` | Supports specific attributes and generates a Stock-Chart.